jourzero/waptrun/doc/OAuthThreatAssessment.md

 -   [x] The authorization server should not perform automatic re-authorizations for clients it is unable to reliably authenticate or validate (see Section 5.2.4.1).

--   [-] If the authorization server automatically authenticates the end user, it may nevertheless require some user input in order to prevent screen scraping.
+-   [ ] (N/A) If the authorization server automatically authenticates the end user, it may nevertheless require some user input in order to prevent screen scraping.
 Examples are CAPTCHAs (Completely Automated Public Turing tests to tell Computers and Humans Apart) or other multi-factor authentication techniques such as random questions, token code generators, etc.

--   [-] The authorization server may also limit the scope of tokens it issues to clients it cannot reliably authenticate (see Section 5.1.5.1).
+-   [ ] (N/A) The authorization server may also limit the scope of tokens it issues to clients it cannot reliably authenticate (see Section 5.1.5.1).

 #### 4.4.2.4.
 Threat: Manipulation of Scripts (JS from web server)

+> A hostile party could act as the client web server and replace or modify the actual implementation of the client (script).
+This could be achieved using
+> DNS or ARP spoofing.
+This applies to clients implemented within the web browser in a scripting language.
+Impact: The attacker could obtain user credential
+> information and assume the full identity of the user.

--   [ ] N/A: The authorization server should authenticate the server from which scripts are obtained (see Section 5.1.2).
+-   [ ] (N/A) The authorization server should authenticate the server from which scripts are obtained (see Section 5.1.2).

 -   [x] The client should ensure that scripts obtained have not been altered in transport (see Section 5.1.1).

--   [ ] N/A: Introduce one-time, per-use secrets (e.g., "client_secret") values that can only be used by scripts in a small time window once loaded from a server.
+-   [ ] (N/A) Introduce one-time, per-use secrets (e.g., "client_secret") values that can only be used by scripts in a small time window once loaded from a server.
 The intention would be to reduce the effectiveness of copying client-side scripts for re-use in an attacker's modified code.